NEWVUE OPTOMETRY

 Atropine Eye Drops

 Atropine eye drops are commonly used in children for several eye conditions.
-They can improve high myopia in children, treat lazy eye (amblyopia), and reduce eye inflammation.
+They can improve high myopia in children, treat lazy eye, and reduce eye inflammation.

 These drops offer a gentle and effective alternative to contact lenses for myopia control.
-While some children use special contact lenses (like orthokeratology or multifocal lenses) to slow their vision changes, not all children are comfortable or capable of wearing lenses - especially overnight or during the day at school.
+Not all children are comfortable or capable of wearing lenses - especially overnight or during the day at school, this is where eye drops come in to play.

 Low-dose atropine drops are simple to use, usually given once a day at bedtime, and are well-tolerated by most children.
 They don’t require the same level of daily handling or hygiene as contact lenses, making them a convenient option for busy families with young children.